Former Rutgers star Phil Sellers, who led program to only Final Four, dies at 69

 Phil Sellers was first recruited to Rutgers by longtime coach and current ESPN broadcaster Dick Vitale

-Former Rutgers star Phil Sellers, who led the program to its first and only Final Four appearance in 1976, died on Tuesday night, the school announced.
+Former Rutgers star Phil Sellers, who led the program to its only Final Four appearance in 1976, died Tuesday night, the school announced.

 He was 69.

-Sellers played at Rutgers for four seasons from 1972-1976.
+Sellers played at Rutgers from 1972-1976.
 He scored 2,399 points and had 1,115 rebounds while with the Scarlet Knights, and is still the program’s leading scorer and rebounder.
 He helped lead the team on its only Final Four run during the 1975-76 season, too, though the Scarlet Knights were knocked out in the semifinals by Michigan.

 Rest in Peace to the G.O.A.T. of Rutgers men's basketball Phil Sellers.
 We send our deepest condolences to his family and loved ones.